 3. Interesting wildlife experience

-The diverse ecosystem existing in Garden Route opens up the opportunity to witness plenty of unique and unusual creatures.
+The diverse ecosystem existing on the Garden Route opens up the opportunity to witness plenty of unique and unusual creatures.
 Along with monkeys and elephants, whales, dolphins, and Knysna sea horses can be spotted.

-Bird watching is also a popular activity that is common to undertake in the Garden route.
-You can also catch sight of small critters which are often unnoticed such as the Knysna dwarf chameleon.
+Bird watching is also a popular activity that is common on the Garden Route.
+You can also catch sight of small critters that are often unnoticed, such as the Knysna dwarf chameleon.

-Moreover, Garden Route is a malaria-free area which means your safaris and wildlife viewing experience goes as smooth as possible.
-It is safe to conclude that nature enthusiasts can thrive while visiting Garden Route.
+Moreover, the Garden Route is a malaria-free area, which means your safari and wildlife viewing experience will go as smoothly as possible.
+It is safe to conclude that nature enthusiasts can thrive while visiting the Garden Route.

 4. Seaside towns

-Knysna, Plettenberg Bay, and St. Francis Bay are some of the popular towns of the region.
+Knysna, Plettenberg Bay, and St. Francis Bay are some of the popular towns in the region.

 5. Exceptional beaches

-The beaches in Garden Route are one of the major attractions in the region.
+The beaches on the Garden Route are one of the major attractions in the region.
 The extensive white sands and warm waters of the Indian Ocean invite sunbathers, surfers, and swimmers alike.

-There are many beaches to choose from, each covered by rugged beauty and appeal.
-A few of them include Victoria Bay beach, Noetzie beach, Wilderness beach, and Myoli beach.
+There are many beaches to choose from, each covered in rugged beauty and appeal.
+A few of them include Victoria Bay Beach, Noetzie Beach, Wilderness Beach, and Myoli Beach.

 What are the top highlights of the Garden Route?

-Here are some of the most well-known places you will find in Garden Route:
+Here are some of the most well-known places you will find on the Garden Route:

-The Bloukrans bridge bungee jump, the highest bridge in Africa, is situated at a short distance of inland Tsitsikamma.
+The Bloukrans Bridge Bungee Jump, the highest bridge in Africa, is situated a short distance from inland Tsitsikamma.

 This is a private sanctuary that offers refuge to the species of monkeys and lemurs that are rescued from domestic captivity.
-Adjacent to the sanctuary lies the free-flight and massive aviary called Birds of Eden that has around 3000 bird species.
+Adjacent to the sanctuary lies the free-flight and massive aviary called Birds of Eden, which has around 3000 bird species.